 Are you ready to be your correspondent bank’s keeper?

-Evolving risks and action steps the audit committee need to consider now
+Evolving risks and action steps to consider now

 Correspondent banking relationships allow foreign banks to offer their customers services in the United States without the bank having to clear the regulatory hurdles necessary to establish operations in the United States.
 In an increasingly international economy, with customers around the world looking for ways to access banking services in the United States, correspondent banking relationships play a key role in the global economy.
 With an increasing number of U.S. banks being hit with BSA/AML compliance issues related to correspondent banking, these relationships raise high-risk issues that banks, involved in correspondent banking, must understand and manage.

 The location of the bank seeking a correspondent relationship matters.
 In terms of AML risk, there's a big difference between a correspondent bank in London or Munich and one in Moscow or Tijuana, Mexico.
 Two groups within the U.S. Department of the Treasury maintain information that any bank considering a correspondent banking relationship should check upfront.
 The Office of Foreign Assets Control (OFAC), which enforces trade and economic sanctions based on foreign policy and national security goals, maintains a list of entities currently under sanction.
 The Financial Crimes Enforcement Network (FinCen) maintains a list of foreign financial institutions with which correspondent accounts are prohibited or face special conditions.

 Banks considering a correspondent relationship need to look beyond those lists to understand the banking regulations and customs in the home country of any correspondent banking customer.
 Other countries have differing regulatory regimes, but you still need to ensure that your correspondent bank is taking appropriate steps to secure the data you need for BSA/AML compliance.

 Due diligence questions

 Here are four key questions you should include in your due diligence before entering into any correspondent banking relationship.